Going through the immigration bond hearing process is a long, complicated, and overwhelming experience.

 - character reference letters from members of the community

 It is also advisable to bring along your family and extended community members to the hearing.
-Their presence alone during an immigration court bond hearing is a powerful demonstration of the strong bond you share with them.
+Their presence during an immigration court bond hearing is a powerful demonstration of the strong bond you share.

-In some cases, they may need to testify to show support.
-Expect the immigration judge to ask questions about your life, any criminal history, employment history, and ties to the community.
+They may need to testify to show support.
+Expect the immigration judge to ask about your life, criminal history, employment history, and community ties.

 What Happens After an Immigration Bond Hearing?

-Once a bond is granted and the individual successfully pays it, they are released from detention while their immigration case continues.
-However, if the bond request is not approved or you can’t afford to pay it, you will remain in detention until further proceedings.
+Once the judge grants bond is the sponsor pays it, they are released from detention while their immigration case continues.
+If the judge doesn’t approve the request or no one can pay it, the detainee remains in detention until further proceedings.

-You are expected to adhere to all immigration court proceedings and abide by the conditions of the bond once it is issued.
+You must attend all immigration court proceedings and abide by the conditions of the bond.
 Failure to comply will lead to forfeiture of the bond and may result in additional immigration consequences.

 Get an Immigration Bail Bond Provider That Cares

 The immigration process can be burdensome and demanding.
 We don’t want to add to this stressful situation.
-That’s why we offer a simple solution to bail bonds to keep families and loved ones together during the immigration process.
+That’s why we offer a simple solution to bonds—keeping families and loved ones together.

 Need an immigration bond?
 Get help within minutes